AAM-Institute/NextBook/content/guide/1-prerequisites.md

 ---
 part: dev101
-title: Initial Setup
+title: 1.0 Initial Setup
+updated: '2022-12-04'
+tags: [coding school, git, github, terminal, vscode]
+description: 'In this section, we will learn how to set up our development environment and tools.'
 ---

-# 1.0 Initial Setup

 ### 1.1 Operating System